Game On

 Get set for Game On - the largest interactive exhibition of the history and the culture of video games.

-Game On, an exhibition conceived and curated by Barbican Immersive, examines the creative and technological advances that have established a new medium and artform.
+Conceived and curated by Barbican Immersive, Game On examines the creative and technological advances that have established a new medium and artform.

 Tickets on sale spring 2024